Claude Code Ignores Your CLAUDE.md? It's the Delivery Mechanism, Not a Bug (2026 Fix)

 Techniques for making rules more respected without hooks (alternatives if you're not comfortable with shell scripts):

-Hooks caveat: command hooks have shell environment dependencies (PATH, env vars) — in cron scheduling or remote execution scenarios they may fail due to different environments.
+commandhooks have shell environment dependencies (PATH, env vars), so in cron scheduling or remote execution scenarios they may fail due to different environments.
+On the positive side, unrecognized hook event names no longer invalidate the entire settings file (fixed in v2.1.89+), but sticking to officially documented event names is still recommended.

 Multi-agent Fleet Design: A Real-World Look at Shareuhack's 8-Agent System